Location: Cleveland, Ohio

 As an advocate, Matt regularly negotiates favorable settlements for clients, helping them resolve their cases fairly so they can get their lives back on track.
 He is also an energetic trial lawyer, eager to passionately fight for his clients’ causes before judge and jury when necessary.
 A cerebral appellate lawyer, Matt has authored many briefs and successfully argued numerous cases before the Ohio and federal courts of appeal.
-He helps train the next generation of lawyers as well.
-Matt has the privilege of serving as an adjunct law professor at Case Western Reserve University School of Law, where he teaches appellate advocacy.
+He has helped train the next generation of lawyers as well.
+For several years, Matt served as an adjunct law professor at Case Western Reserve University School of Law, teaching appellate advocacy.

 Some of Matt’s recent legal highlights include:

 - Representing a father and his two sons in a whistleblower and wrongful termination case when their employer fired all three after one of them reported a manager for a major safety violation.
 The loss of all their jobs at the same time financially and emotionally devastated the family.
 After protracted litigation, depositions, and discovery, Matt helped the family settle their case and restore their dignity and financial security.

 - Litigating a religious discrimination case on behalf of a woman who was forced by government officials to attend prayer services against her will and contrary to her religious faith.
 The case garnered international media attention and resulted in the government entity in question changing its procedures to ensure such violations are never repeated.